Expression Bodied Members (C# 6)

 private void RaisePain(string propertyName) => PropertyChanged?.Invoke(this, new PropertyChangedEventArgs(propertyName));

-While it uses the => operator, I have intentionally NOT called these lambda’s because they do not support all the functionality of a lambdas.
+While it uses the => operator, I’ve intentionally avoided calling these lambdas because they don’t support all lambda functionality.

-Supported and Not Supported Scenarios
+Supported and Unsupported Scenarios

 public static Complex operator +(Complex a, Complex b) => a.Add(b);